renatols-jf/spboot-chassi/README.md

 log will automatically log its fields.
 See `@Classified` on [Logging](#logging) to learn how to omit fields.
 The final log will log the result of the request (`SUCCESS`, `CLIENT_ERROR`, `SERVER_ERROR`).
 It will also have the total time taken by the request and the time taken categorized by type (http, db, etc), among others.
+The finishing log message will log the returned data by default, but this configuration can be changed.

 There are a few request constructors available, but we will approach only the most complete: